-On September 14, STARDUST’s Lighthouse city of Pamplona (Spain) hosted the Navarra LAN Party, which included a hackathon featuring a proposal for a Gaming Tool to be developed afterwards within the STARDUST project.
+On September 14, the Public University of Navarra (UPNA) hosted the Navarra LAN Party, which included a hackathon featuring a proposal for a Gaming Tool to be developed afterwards within STARDUST.
+It was organised by the project fellows, STARDUST’s Lighthouse city of Pamplona (Spain) and the Institute of Smart Cities (ISC) of UPNA.
 The aim of the event was to inspire the inhabitants of Pamplona to adapt a more sustainable lifestyle in a smart city environment.
 On the other hand, the tool will set as an example for local entrepreneurs to invest on new and smart business models that promote sustainable consumption.

 The IT manager of STARDUST’s partner Pamplona City Council, Luis Tarrafeta, presented what the STARDUST project is about and what the Gaming Tool can offer.
 Participants had the chance to brainstorm ideas and develop proposals under the supervision of a gaming expert.

 The theme of the Gaming Tool is “the shopping list” wherein the proposals have to address three key issues, namely: the type of production, the distance proximity from where the product is made to where it arrives and the possibility of recycling or reusing packaging in order to reduce the waste disposed.
 By targeting these aspects, the city of Pamplona hopes to change the consumption habits of its locals.

 The overall winner of the hackathon is Miguel Pradini for his proposal entitled, “Duelo de sabios” (Duel of Sages).
 Also being recognised as the most creative solution, this game makes use of QR codes that are attached on the shelves of the supermarkets.
 These will provide additional information about the products regarding conscious consumption criteria such as, distance to the place of production, packaging, and healthy nutrition.